Data Reliability Scoring

 Traditional statistical approaches~\citep{huber2004robust,meeker2021statistical} often assess reliability under distributional assumptions.
 In contrast, our method evaluates reliability agnostic to the underlying distribution.
-There are several general-purpose score that measures the stochastic relationship between random variables, e.g., KL-divergence~\citep{kullback1951information}, $f$-divergence~\citep{csiszar1972class}, determinant~\citep{10.5555/2999325.2999469,xu2019l_dmi}, PCA~\citep{amiri2022fundamentalstaskagnosticdatavaluation}.
+There are several general-purpose scores that measure the stochastic relationship between random variables, e.g., KL-divergence~\citep{kullback1951information}, $f$-divergence~\citep{csiszar1972class}, determinant~\citep{10.5555/2999325.2999469,xu2019l_dmi}, PCA~\citep{amiri2022fundamentalstaskagnosticdatavaluation}.
 But they often lack clear connections to standard, interpretable criteria such as accuracy or data integrity.
-On the other hand, one line of data valuation focus on task-dependent utility---quantifying the value of a dataset or individual sample with respect to a specific objective.
-Examples include value of information in decision theory~\citep{howard2007information,7782936}, influence-based valuation~\citep{ade490ae-4e2e-3d0a-b973-8fce242c5658,pmlr-v70-koh17a}, and data Shapley~\citep{ghorbani2019data}.
+On the other hand, one line of data valuation focuses on task-dependent utility---quantifying the value of a dataset or individual samples for a specific objective.
+Examples include value of information in decision theory~\citep{howard2007information,7782936, FrankelKamenica2019AER}, influence-based valuation~\citep{ade490ae-4e2e-3d0a-b973-8fce242c5658,pmlr-v70-koh17a}, and data Shapley~\citep{ghorbani2019data}.
 In contrast, our reliability scoring aims to evaluate datasets in a task-agnostic and experiment-agnostic manner.

 Other related areas include learning with noisy labels~\citep{natarajan2013learning}, which typically assumes that reports are corrupted by independent noise.
 Some works (e.g.,~\citep{liu2020peer}) relax this by allowing unknown noise, but our setting is more general: auxiliary observations may lie in an entirely different space.
 Anomaly detection~\citep{chandola2009anomaly} addresses distribution shifts, but focuses on adaptive detection rather than reliability scoring.
 Finally, reliability theory primarily studies system robustness to failure ~\citep{gnedenko2014mathematical}, a concept distinct from data reliability.